-Your teens will need guidance about choices of profession and going to college or decisions about doing part time or full time work or travelling or even moving out after high school.
+Your teens need guidance about choices of profession and going to college or decisions about doing part time or full time work or travelling or even moving out after high school.

-In our home, we stressed the importance of education and has instilled into our children’s minds as early as 6th grade to start considering what they want to do after high school and what profession they want to study for, if they choose to go to college.
+In our home, we stressed the importance of education and instilled into our children’s minds as early as 6th grade to start considering what they want to do after high school and what profession they want to study for, if they choose to go to college.
 We made them consider the kind of adult life they want to live and start working towards that goal.

-We are very thankful that Tyge who is in junior year, already knows what he wants to go to college for and Tyreen is in 8th grade and has a pretty good idea as to what she wants to be as well.
+We are thankful that Tyge who is in junior year, already knows what he wants to go to college for and Tyreen is in 8th grade and has a pretty good idea as to what she wants to be as well.

 Your teens will also develop strong friendships and romantic relationships and they may not ask you for advice but discussions should be made about risky sexual relationships and teenage pregnancy.
 They should hear from you the implications of these issues to their well being and to their future, even if they tell you they already know.
 To reinforce what they learned from school and to let them know that you do care.